peterwittek/somoclu/src/Python/README.rst

 Somoclu - python interface
 ================================

-Somoclu is a cluster-oriented implementation of self-organizing maps.
-It relies on MPI for distributing the workload, and it can be accelerated by CUDA on a GPU cluster.
+Somoclu is a massively parallel implementation of self-organizing maps.
+It relies on OpenMP for multicore execution, MPI for distributing the workload, and it can be accelerated by CUDA on a GPU cluster.
 A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.

 Currently a subset of the C++ version is supported with this package.